BibliothecaDAO/master-scroll/docs/economics/lords.md

 ---

-A hard cap of 500 million Lords has been set, with distribution highlighted in the following chart.
+A hard cap of 500 million $LORDS has been set, with distribution highlighted in the following chart.
 This distribution is governed via the Bibliotheca DAO and may change depending on the direction as voted.

 ![alt](/img/allocation.png)